What are the Different Types of Stock?

-How are Different Stocks Categorized
+How are Different Stocks Categorised

 The types of shares or stocks are primarily classified according to some key criteria.
 Let’s take a look at each of the different types of stock listed below.

-Based on Market Capitalization
+Based on Market Capitalisation

 • Mid-cap Stocks: Companies classified between 101 and 250 by market cap are known to have higher growth potential but will be more volatile and very sensitive to economic changes.

-• Small-cap Stocks: Companies ranked outside the top 250 by market capitalization fall into this category.
+• Small-cap Stocks: Companies ranked outside the top 250 by market capitalisation fall into this category.
 They tend to have much higher volatility, with more sensitivity to economic changes owing to their small sizes and lower liquidity.

 Based on Ownership